sannae/djangocrm/README.md

 * To restrict the user's login, add the `@login_required(login_url='login')` decorator from `django.contrib.auth.decorators` above any restricted view in `views.py` [**manual method**]
 * Likewise, you don't want any logged-in user to be able to access the `'login'` or the `'register'` page: add the `if request.user.is_authenticated` in those views to handle it [ **manual method** ]
 * Decorators can be listed in a dedicated `\APPNAME\decorators.py` file.
 A **decorator** is a function that takes another function as a parameter.
 Decorators are called with the `@` symbol
-* Each customer can sign up and automatically a new user will be created, assigned to the Customers users group: the user's profile page contains the list of last orders

 ### About database and relationships
 * To initiate the database, run `py -m manage migrate`: the database's settings are in `SETTINGS.py` and SQLite3 is the default.